 Relies on the dose volume histogram (DVH) or maximum tolerated dose (MTD) studies of combination of radiation and the drug

 Radiotherapy dose is commonly set to achieve remissions or cures in patients without concurrently causing grade >3 toxicity level in over 5 to 10% of patients, based on population statistics correlated with daily dose and dose distributions.
 However, this standard dose regimen restricts the high-dose tolerating patients from getting curative benefit from radiotherapy and fails to protect the 5% highly sensitive patients with reduced radiation dosage or even no radiation therapy.
-Some highly sensitive patients may have pre-existing conditions that could increase tissue or organ damage and additional medical complications.
-However, this standard restricted the high-dose tolerating patients from getting curative benefit and failed to guide the 5% most sensitive patients with reduced radiation dosage or even no radiation therapy as they have pre-existing conditions that could trigger body damage and medical complications.
-For some of these patients, low dosage of radiation such as 20 Gy may cause patient death.
+Some highly sensitive patients may have pre-existing conditions that could increase tissue or organ damage and result in additional medical complications.
+Low dosage of radiation such as 20 Gy may even cause patient death in some cases.

 An Optimal Radiation Biomarker is Necessary